cockroachdb/docs/src/current/_includes/v23.1/ui/jobs.md

 Job ID | Unique job ID.
 This value is used to [pause]({{ link_prefix }}pause-job.html), [resume]({{ link_prefix }}resume-job.html), or [cancel]({{ link_prefix }}cancel-job.html) jobs.
 User Name | User that created the job.
 Creation Time (UTC) | Date and time the job was created.
-Modified Time (UTC) | Date and time the job was modified.
+Last Modified Time (UTC) | Date and time the job was last modified.
 Last Execution Time (UTC) | Date and time the job was last executed.
 High-water Timestamp  | A checkpoint for a [changefeed job's progress]({{ link_prefix }}monitor-and-debug-changefeeds.html#monitor-a-changefeed) that guarantees that all changes before (or at) the timestamp have been emitted.
 Hover over the high-water timestamp to view the [system time]({{ link_prefix }}as-of-system-time.html).
 Execution Count | Number of times the job was executed.